 4. Because of the enormous importance of Primary Life Support (BLS), all first responders are trained to immediately provide this.
 Everyone should feel comfortable providing this level of care and the public should feel confident that this care is being provided.

 5. Advanced Life Support (also referred to as Secondary Life Support) should arrive at the site of an emergency within 8 minutes in urban environments and 12 minutes in rural environments.
 This Secondary Life Support may be provided by paramedics riding on a Fire Engine or an EMS ambulance.
-Our Secondary Life Support arrivals average % within these desired response envelopes
+Our Secondary Life Support arrivals average 90% county-wide within these desired response envelopes.

 6. Secondary Life Support (ALS or Advanced Life Support) normally occurs after about 15 to 25 minutes on scene evaluating the patient and could include more advanced airway equipment, external cardiac pacing, treating a problematic heart rhythm, intravenous lines and intravenous medications.
 These interventions frequently and usually occur during transportation of the patient to the hospital.
 These ALS medications can be as therapeutic as they can be very dangerous so we place the most dangerous drugs in the hands of the paramedics who use them most frequently.
 And, none of the advanced cardiac life support drugs have any evidence of saving a patient’s life although they may make their symptoms more comfortable.